 NOTE: After 30 hours of operation, pump in extra grease to purge out any moisture.
 Visually inspecting the purged grease at this time will give an indication of conditions inside the bearing housing.
 A gradual increase in moisture content, indicates seal wear.
 If the grease begins to turn dark or dirty gray, the driveshaft bearing and seals should be inspected and replaced if necessary.
 Some discoloration of the grease is normal during the break-in period on a new set of seals.

-- Lubricate the following with Quicksilver or Mercury Precision Lubricants 2-4-C with Teflon or Special Lubricant 101. - Steering Friction Adjustment Shaft (Tiller Handle Models) Lubricate fitting. - Swivel Bracket Lubricate fitting.
+Lubricate the following with Quicksilver or Mercury Precision Lubricants 2-4-C with Teflon or Special Lubricant 101.